flindersuni/DeepThoughtHPC-docs/docs/source/ModuleSystem/LMod.md

 1. Are people other than just me going to use this software?
 2. If yes, create an Assyst Ticket, and Digital Research Services will get it installed on a Best-Effort basis

 Otherwise, there is nothing stopping you installing the program locally for yourself!
-If you run into issues installing software then open an Assysts ticket and again, Digital Research Services will help on a best-effort basis.
+If you run into issues installing software then open an Assyst ticket and again, Digital Research Services will help on a best-effort basis.

 ### An Important Note